 Vehicle identification number/type label (♥ p.
 16) Dealer's stamp

 Engine number ( p.
 17)

 Key number (♥ p.
 16)

+Rey Hulliber ( p.
+10)

 The owner's manual contained the latest information for this model at the time of going to print.
-Minor differences due to developments in design cannot be ruled out completely.
+However, it is never possible to exclude small deviations arising from further development in design and construction.